Geeean/Geeean.github.io/essays/UI_Frameworks.md

 <h2> What is UI Frameworks?</h2>

 UI stands for User-Interface, UI design is the process of building interfaces in software or computerized devices.
 These designs aimed to make interfaces user friendly.
 A Framework is a structure that lets you build software on, it serves as a foundation so your not starting from scratch.
 UI Frameworks is a software tool for building software program to run on the web.
-It allows developers build beautiful, responsive multi-device applications without deep techinical knowledge or skill.
+It allows developers build beautiful, responsive multi-device applications without deep technical knowledge or skill.

 <h2> The Benefits of using UI Frameworks</h2>